 The fuel consumption factors used in the NAEI calculations are polynomial functions expressing the relationship between fuel consumption rate and average vehicle speed for each class of vehicle.
 These are based on measurements of fuel consumption and emission rates for samples of in-service vehicles taken off the road and tested under controlled laboratory conditions over a range of different operational drive cycles.
-The factors used by the NAEI come largely from a database held by TRL of factors measured over different test cycles that simulate real world conditions (DfT, 2009a).
-NO_X emission factors from the
+The factors used by the NAEI come from a combination of the TRL-maintained database and the COPERT 4 (v8.1) database - both include factors measured over different test cycles that simulate real world conditions (Webb N, 2013).
+Using average speed of a vehicle is itself a crude, but so far the only kind of indicator, to the way a vehicle operates.
+There could be many different cycles, all with the same average speed, that have different levels of acceleration and deceleration built into them and for each of these, the fuel consumption rate will be very different.